Thank you to all who rode the Tour de Fronds XVII! We enjoyed hosting all of you. Check back for pictures and stories from the 2014 ride.

-Mark your calendars and join us for the Tour de Fronds XVII on
+Mark your calendars and join us for the Tour de Fronds XVIII on

 The Tour de Fronds is one of the most beautiful cycling events in Oregon.
 The Tour is your choice of scenic rides on low-traffic roads in Southern Oregon’s beautiful Coast Range.
 From your saddle enjoy views of old-growth forests, wildflowers, waterfalls, rivers, streams, and mountain vistas.